On this page:

 You can also manage your asthma by avoiding your triggers.

-- Be prepared for an attack.
+Be prepared for an asthma attack.
 Have medications, medical contacts and emergency information readily available.

-- For developing your own plan for managing asthma, see Asthma Action Plan for college students from the American Academy of Allergy, Asthma & Immunology.
+For developing your own plan for managing asthma, see Asthma Action Plan from the American Academy of Allergy, Asthma & Immunology.

-- UHS offers an allergist through the Allergy, Immunization and Travel Health Clinic.
+- Allergy shots can be continued through the Allergy, Immunization and Travel Health Clinic.